nelson10/DemosaickingMultispectral3DSpherePacking/README.md

 *N. Diaz, A. Alvarado, P. Meza, F. Guzman and E. Vera, "Multispectral Filter Array Design by Optimal Sphere Packing," in Transaction on Image Processing, 2023.

-This repository aims to design the multispectral filter array using sphere packing approach.
-The reconstruction is performed using the captured compressive projection using interpolation method, demosaicking methods and methods based deep learning.
+This repository aims to design the multispectral filter array (MSFA) using sphere packing approach.
+The reconstruction is performed using the captured compressive projection and exploiting the MSFA using interpolation method, demosaicking methods and deep learning methods.

 ## Usage